datduyng/socialmedia_idea/README.md

 # mediabook
 - Web demo. [here](http://ideachain.glitch.me/)
 # Why?
-- Many Social media site are open place where people share good side of their life.
-Idea often get hold back to be shared on Social media.
-Individual often are afraid that someone is up to critique and refuse his or her idea. => most social media are non-productive environment.
-Goal is to create a productive one.
+- Many Social media site provide an open place where most people share a good side of their life.
+Ideas often get hold back to be shared on Social media.
+Individual often afraids that someone is up to critique and refuse his or her idea. => most social media are non-productive environment. **Goal** is to create a productive social media.

 Facebook: a site that helps connect friend and kill times